rmsk2/moreorless/readme.md

 - Pressing `Foenix+c` copies all the lines between the marked line and the current line into the clipboard
 - Pressing `Foenix+x` copies all the lines between the marked line and the current line into the clipboard and deletes them from the document
-- Pressing `Foenix+v` inserts the current clipboard contents (full lines only) into the document starting at the current cursor position
+- Pressing `Foenix+v` inserts the current clipboard contents (filled by `Foenix+c` or `Foenix+x`) into the document starting at the current cursor position, i.e. the lines are inserted after the current line
+- Pressing `Ctrl+c` copies all the characters *in the current line* which reside between the mark and the cursor position where the `Ctrl+c` was pressed into the clipboard.
+To reiterate that: The mark has to be set at the same line where `Ctrl+c` was pressed.
+- Pressing `Ctrl+x` copies all the characters *in the current line* which reside between the mark and the cursor position where the `Ctrl+x` was pressed into the clipboard and then deletes them from the document.
+- Pressing `Ctrl+v` inserts the contents of the clipboard (filled by `Ctrl+c` or `Ctrl+x`) at the current cursor position
 - Pressing `Alt+k` clears the clipboard and frees the associated memory
 - When any other key is pressed the corresponding character is inserted at the current cursor position